shudnal/Seasons/package/thunderstore/Seasons/README.md

 * ice floes will spawn in ocean in set period of days in winter
 * water will freeze in set period of days in winter
 * ships can be pushed out of water when the surface is frozen
-* you can hide certain grass materials in winter

 ## Custom world settings for realtime seasons calculations